 progressive decline of the Roman Empire, the barbarian invasions and the spread of Christianity, lead to the thermal crisis.
 Thermae became progressively desert.
 Baths were accepted only as a cleaning or a therapeutic tool [4].
-On the other hand, at the same time, physicians continued to study the different types of water, underlining their specific clinical indications sulphurous (e.g. water recommended skin diseases. for while salsobromoiodic one was recommended for female sterility).
+On the other hand, at the same time, physicians continued to study the different types of water, underlining their specific clinical indications (e.g. sulphurous water was recommended for skin diseases. while the salsobromoiodic one was recommended for female sterility).